davenverse/shellfish/docs/tutorial/reading_writing.md

 Now that you know how to load a file, you might also want to modify it and save it.

-To write to a file, use the `write` function with one of its variants so that you can save it to a completely different file.
-Here, we reverse the file so it reads backwards (if that is something you want to do):
+To write to a file, use the `write` function to save the contents to a new file.
+Here, we reverse the file so it reads backwards:

 @:select(api-style)